polterguy/polterguy.github.io/tutorials/database-crud-operations/index.md

 might care about it, since a lot of companies have _"corporate database vendors"_, and don't even allow for purchasing products that somehow doesn't support their particular database type.

-In addition, the semantic SQL generator also makes your Hyperlambda more easily parsed, to generate meta data, and similar constructs, making your end result more capable of sommunicating semantically exactly what it does.
+In addition, the semantic SQL generator also makes your Hyperlambda more easily parsed, to generate meta data, and similar constructs, making your end result more capable of clearly communicating semantically _exactly what it does_.
+In fact, these semantic SQL slots are at the _core_ of the crudification process, since without these constructs, creating meta data that's rich enough to create your frontends, would be literally impossible.
+Think about this as the OpenAPI specification version 1 gazillion, giving you the capacity to retrieve an insane amount of meta data associated with your endpoints, in a secure manner.

-In addition some database adapters in Magic also gives you transaction support, creating, committing, and rolling back database transactions, and lots of additional features.
-Please refer to your specific database adapter for more information about these slots.

 * [Continue to sending emails](/tutorials/send-email/)